To run a workflow, you schedule it for execution by adding it to the Flux engine.

-Once started, a workflows runs until it is finished.
-In general, a workflow finishes when the engine executes a trigger or action and there is no appropriate flow to follow afterwards.
+Once started, a workflow runs until it is finished.
+In general, a workflow finishes when the engine executes a trigger or action and there is no appropriate flow to follow afterward.
 There are some exceptions to this behavior: for example, a trigger or action may throw an exception, in which case the error flow is followed.
-If there is no error flow defined, there is no appropriate flow to follow and the workflows finishes.
+If there is no error flow defined, there is no appropriate flow to follow, and the workflow finishes.

 By default, the engine automatically deletes workflows when they finish executing.
 In this way, Flux prevents the database from growing unbounded as new workflows are added.

 Adding Workflows at a High Rate of Speed in Code

 Your application may call for adding many hundreds or thousands of new workflows continuously.
 If this is the case, you can increase the throughput at which workflows are added to the engine.

 A single-engine instance will only permit a certain amount of new workflows to be added per second to the engine.
 If you need to increase that throughput rate, you can instantiate a second engine instance and add additional workflows through that second instance.